Matseonzhek/stage3-module3-task/README.md

 The system should expose CRUD operations for News, Author and Tag from the __main__ module in the root project:

-- [x] Create News - fill only title, content, authorId, tag ids (optional) and return created news.
+- [x] Create News - fill only title, content, authorId, tagModel ids (optional) and return created news.
 - [x] Create Author - fill only name and return created author.
-- [x] Create Tag - fill only name and return created tag.
+- [x] Create Tag - fill only name and return created tagModel.
 - [x] Get All News – return list of news.
 - [x] Get All Authors – return list of authors.
 - [x] Get All Tags – return list of tags.
 - [x] Get News by id – return news by provided id.
 - [x] Get Author by id – return author by provided id.
-- [x] Get Tag by id – return tag by provided id.
+- [x] Get Tag by id – return tagModel by provided id.
-- [x] Update News – update only title, content, authorId, tag ids (optional) by provided news id and return updated news.
+- [x] Update News – update only title, content, authorId, tagModel ids (optional) by provided news id and return updated news.
 - [x] Update Author – update only name by provided author id and return updated author.
-- [x] Update Tag – update only name by provided tag id and return updated tag.
+- [x] Update Tag – update only name by provided tagModel id and return updated tagModel.
 - [x] Delete News – delete news by provided news id and return boolean value.
 - [x] Delete Author – delete author by provided author id and return boolean value.
 When deleting author you could choose 2 options: